SOAS IT Policy (under revision)

 B3.6.1 The Network Manager is responsible for authorising standard and non-standard services on the School network.
 Standard services, and guidelines for requesting non-standard services, are contained in the document Requesting Non-standard Services through SOAS Firewalls.

-B4.1 An Information Server must have an owner who is authorised by the LIS Assistant Director (Information Systems).
+B4.1 An Information Server must have an owner who is authorised by the Director of Service Delivery and Infrastructure.

 B4.2 The Information Server Owner (ISO) is responsible for compliance with all relevant School Policies and current legislation.
 This makes the ISO responsible to different people or groups for their actions, for example, to the Data Protection Officer for compliance with Data Protection legislation, to the Network Manager for network funtioning, to the IT Security Officer for audit availability and to users for the quality of the data.